 WordPress Block Themes: Conclusion

-But as the WordPress development team irons out the inconsistencies in the block editor and introduces newer features and blocks, it will be used more extensively by the novice WordPress user.
+As the WordPress development team irons out the inconsistencies in the block editor and introduces newer features, patterns, and blocks, it will be used more extensively by novice WordPress users.
 That’s when the block-based themes will really take off for good.
 Until then, keep experimenting.

 Download the WordPress SEO eBook